SAP/ui5-webcomponents-react/docs/MigrationGuide.archive.md

 ### Device Cleanup

 > **Warning**
-> As the <code>Device</code> was never mentioned as a public module in our documentation, most of those changes will most probably not affect you.
+> As the `Device` was never mentioned as a public module in our documentation, most of those changes will most probably not affect you.
 They are mainly mentioned for the sake of completeness.

 The `@ui5/webcomponents-react-base Device` was initially copied from the OpenUI5 project, but most of the methods were unused.
 In this release, we are cleaning up unused methods: